gardenlinux/gardenlinux/docs/architecture/decisions/0014-enforce-pr-references-in-commits.md

 ## Decision

+(VARIANT A)

 We will only **allow merge commits and squash merges** when integrating PRs into the main branches of Garden Linux. **Rebase merges are disallowed**, as they do not provide sufficient traceability between commits and their originating PRs.

+(VARIANT B)

+We will only **squash merges** when integrating PRs into the main branches of Garden Linux. **Rebase merges and merge commits are disallowed**, as they do not provide sufficient traceability between commits and their originating PRs or create a non-linear history.

 ## Consequences